Gilbert00/TransportNet/Readme.md

 - First version by Python3 procedures is in branch **main**.
 - Second version by Python3 classes is in branch **oop**.
 - Third version by Java-17 is in branch **java**.

+#FullNet.java#
+##The program for statistical analysis of the number of all independent constraints for flows in a network under which there is a solution to a distributive problem on a bipartite graph.
+All fixed-size networks are being investigated##

+###Параметры###
+1. X Network components size
+2. Y Network components size

+###Результат###
+Mathematical expectation and average deviation of the network size.

+The SQLite database Transport Net.s3db and the temporary file FullNetTmp.csv are used.